It looks like you're using an Ad Blocker.

 In 2010, Germany produced more than 5.5 million automobiles; the U.S produced 2.7 million.
 At the same time, the average auto worker in Germany made $67.14 per hour in salary in benefits; the average one in the U.S. made $33.77 per hour.
 Yet Germany’s big three car companies—BMW, Daimler (Mercedes-Benz ), and Volkswagen—are very profitable.

-edit on 13-11-2013 by Cabin because: (no reason given)
+edit on 11/14/2013 by abecedarian because: (no reason given)